- All Ages

 Yes, snacks are available.

-Fochabers Folk Museum has not told us if they are fully wheelchair friendly.
+No, Fochabers Folk Museum is not wheelchair friendly.

-Fochabers Folk Museum has not told us if they are fully pushchair friendly.
+No, Fochabers Folk Museum have stated they are not pushchair friendly.

 Fochabers Folk Museum has not told us if they are dog friendly.